datosgobes/DCAT-AP-ES/docs/validation.en.md

 By using these templates, it is possible to identify and correct possible deviations from the specification, thereby improving the quality of the metadata produced.
 In addition, interactive tools such as the [SHACL playground](https://shacl-playground.zazuko.com/) [^1] or the [European Commission Interoperability Testbed](https://www.itb.ec.europa.eu/shacl/any/upload) [^2], which provides an online service where it is possible to upload and validate RDF files against DCAT-AP-ES SHACL forms, facilitate the validation of DCAT-AP files using SHACL.

-!!! info "Information"
+!!! info "More info"
+  - **✅ How to use SHACL validators in different technology stacks**: [github.com/datosgobes/DCAT-AP-EN/.../shacl/README.md](https://github.com/datosgobes/DCAT-AP-ES/tree/main/shacl/1.0.0/hvd/shacl_dataservice_hvd_shape.ttl)

   - More information about validation and SHACL forms in [SHACL, a language for validating RDF graphs](https://datos.gob.es/es/blog/shacl-un-lenguaje-para-validar-grafos-rdf).

+# DCAT-AP-ES SHACL constraint definitions
-    - All versions of the DCAT-AP-ES shapefiles can be found in the code repository: [github.com/datosgobes/DCAT-AP-ES/tree/main/shacl/1.0.0](https://github.com/datosgobes/DCAT-AP-ES/tree/main/shacl/1.0.0)
+DCAT-AP-ES SHACL shapes for all versions can be found in the source code repository [`shacl/{version}/`](https://github.com/datosgobes/DCAT-AP-ES/tree/main/shacl/):

-# SHACL shapes of DCAT-AP-ES
+- `shacl_common_shapes.ttl`: Common constraints for all entities.
+- `shacl_catalog_shape.ttl`: Constraints for catalogs
+- `shacl_dataservice_shape.ttl`: Constraints for data services
+- `shacl_dataset_shape.ttl`: Constraints for datasets
+- `shacl_distribution_shape.ttl`: Constraints for distributions
+- `shacl_dataservice_shape.ttl`: Constraints for data services
+- `shacl_mdr-vocabularies.shape.ttl`: Controlled vocabularies and their constraints
+- `shacl_imports.ttl`: Import definitions for external ontologies
+- `shacl_mdr_imports.ttl`: Import definitions for MDR vocabularies

+`hvd/`: Subdirectory with additional constraints for High Value Datasets (HVD): - `shacl_common_hvd_shapes.ttl`: Common constraints for all entities.

+- `shacl_catalog_shape.ttl`: Constraints for catalogs
+- `shacl_dataservice_hvd_shape.ttl`: Constraints for Data Services
+- `shacl_dataset_hvd_shape.ttl`: Constraints for datasets
+- `shacl_distribution_hvd_shape.ttl`: Constraints for distributions

+# Use Cases
 *Non-normative section*

 The different validation cases in the DCAT-AP-ES Validator are based on the level of completeness of the checks and the incorporation of background knowledge (vocabularies).
 Each case is designed for a specific data exchange scenario.